Hearst Castle: Library

 The library is on the second floor, directly above the assembly room.
 The ceiling is 16th century Spanish, and a remnant is used in the library's lobby.
 It comprises three separate ceilings, from different rooms in the same Spanish house, which Morgan combined into one.
 The fireplace is the largest Italian example in the castle.
 Carved from limestone, it is attributed to the medieval sculptor and architect Benedetto da Maiano.
 The room contains a collection of over 5,000 books, with another 3,700 in Hearst's study above.
-The majority of the library collections, including Hearst's choicest pieces from his sets of, often signed, first editions by Charles Dickens, his favorite author, were sold at sales at Parke-Bernet at 1939 and Gimbels in 1941.
+The majority of the library collections were sold at sales at Parke-Bernet at 1939 and Gimbels in 1941.
+The sales saw the disposal of some of the best items, including sets, often signed, of first editions by Charles Dickens, Hearst's favorite author.
 The library is also the location for much of Hearst's important holding of antique Greek vases.